regen-donedev/StackOrBolt/README.md

 The heuristic score algorithm for the Alpha-beta pruning evaluation function can be optimized by adjusting the weights for the following strategies.
-A configuration change for the winning rules may necessitate such customizations.
+**Note:** A configuration change for the winning rules may necessitate such customizations.

 ### Safety zone proximity

 - **Material advantage:** Apply weights for each tower in reverse movement, depending on the distance (number of cells left) to reach the safety zone.
   More towers in reverse movement or a lesser distance may yield to a higher score.
-- **Positional advantage:** Apply a weight to the difference of the total distance between both players for all towers in reverse movement.
-Even if one player has only one tower left, a win might still be possible by reaching the safety zone first.
-  This weight gets accounted for a player only if all owning pieces are already in reverse movement.
+- **Positional advantage:** Apply an additional constant factor, if the total distance to the safety zone is less than 5 rows, i.e. if just two moves are left to win the game.
 - **Defensive factor:** The opponent player may get a higher score on equal conditions, this could prevent a positional advantage.